CSNW/d3-composer/packages/svg/README.md

 <a href="#text" name="text">#</a> <b>text</b>(<i>selection</i>[, <i>props</i>])

-A simple text component for adding and laying out text.
+A text component for adding and laying out text.

 Options: